 Generally, you should continue reading and try to understand as much as possible without worrying about what these words mean.
-If you always stop to look up words you don't know, you can lose the general meaning of the text.
-Also, in the exam you can't use a dictionary, so it's important to be able to read without one.
-Sometimes when you read, your purpose may be to improve your vocabulary.
+If you always stop to check words you don't know, you can lose the general meaning.
+Also, in the exam, you can't use a dictionary, so this is an important skill to learn.
+Sometimes, when you read, however, your aim may be to improve your vocabulary.
 If there are words which you meet often, check their meaning then record them, with an example, in a vocabulary book.